Probability Distributions in R: A Comprehensive Tutorial

 • A random draw of values from a particular distribution.

-R has plenty of functions for obtaining density, distribution, quantile, and random variables.
+R language has plenty of functions for obtaining density, distribution, quantile, and random numbers and variables.

 Consider a random variable $X$ which is $N(\mu = 2, \sigma^2 = 16)$.
 We want to: